acoulson2000/wifi-sprinkler/README.txt

 -------------
 This project is a result of my personal effort to create a WiFi-enabled lawn sprinkler controller for my home.

+Currently, one of two configurations are available:
+1) The chipKIT µc32 with a chipKIT WiFi shield
+2) The chipKIT WF32, which includes the WiFi and SD slot on-board.
-Currently, the chipKIT µc32 with a chipKIT WiFi shield are required, along with an SD card plugged into the slot on the WiFi shield, which holds the web pages and the persisted schedule (in order to survive power outages).
+In either case, an SD card plugged into the slot on the WiFi shield is required.It holds the web pages and the persisted schedule (in order to survive power outages).

-The chipKIT µc32 is an Arduino-compatible microcontroller board based on the PIC32 processor made by Digilent.
+The chipKIT µc32 (and now the WF32) is an Arduino-compatible microcontroller board based on the PIC32 processor made by Digilent.
 I went with the µc32 because I needed more RAM to hold the schedules.
 The chipKIT µc32 is also quite a bit faster, which is probably a good thing - even with the faster speed, serving up the web pages is not exactly lightning fast.
 I suspect a MAX32 would also do the job - and would provide an opportunity to persist the schedule in EPROM instead of on the SD card.
 Other WiFi shields might also be compatible.